Afghan conflict: Iran–Saudi Arabia proxy conflict

-Taliban's rise to power
+Rise of the Taliban government

 Southern Afghanistan was not under the control of foreign-backed militias nor was it under the control of the government in Kabul; instead, it was ruled by local leaders such as Gul Agha Sherzai and their militias.
-In 1994, the Taliban (a movement originating from Jamiat Ulema-e-Islam religious schools for Afghan refugees in Pakistan) also developed in Afghanistan as a politico-religious force, reportedly in opposition to the tyranny of the local governor.
-Mullah Omar started his movement with fewer than 50 armed madrassah students in his hometown of Kandahar.
-When the Taliban took control of the city in 1994, they forced the surrender of dozens of local Pashtun leaders who had presided over a situation of complete lawlessness and atrocities.
+In 1994, the Taliban (a movement which originated in Jamiat Ulema-e-Islam religious schools for Afghan refugees in Pakistan) also developed as a political-religious force in Afghanistan, reportedly in opposition to the tyranny of the local governor.
+Mullah Omar founded his movement with less than 50 armed madrassah students in his home town of Kandahar.
+When the Taliban took control of the city in 1994, they forced dozens of local Pashtun leaders who had presided over a situation of complete lawlessness and atrocities to surrender.
 In 1994, the Taliban took power in several provinces in southern and central Afghanistan.

 In late 1994, most of the militia factions (Hezb-i Islami, Junbish-i Milli and Hezb-i Wahdat) which had been fighting in the battle for control of Kabul were defeated militarily by forces of the Islamic State's Secretary of Defense Massoud.
 Bombardment of the capital came to a halt.
 Massoud tried to initiate a nationwide political process with the goal of national consolidation and democratic elections, also inviting the Taliban to join the process.
 Massoud had united political and cultural personalities, governors, commanders, clergymen and representatives to reach a lasting agreement.
 Massoud, like most people in Afghanistan, saw this conference as a small hope for democracy and for free elections.
 His favourite for candidacy to the presidency was Dr. Mohammad Yusuf, the first democratic prime minister under Zahir Shah, the former king.
 In the first meeting representatives from 15 different Afghan provinces met, in the second meeting there were already 25 provinces participating.
 Massoud went unarmed to talk to several Taliban leaders in Maidan Shar, but the Taliban declined to join this political process.
 When Massoud returned safely, the Taliban leader who had received him as his guest paid with his life: he was killed by other senior Taliban for failing to execute Massoud while the possibility was there.